-For visitors to the area the main touristic draw is Cerro Gordo Beach Park.
-This is a favorite among locals, with families often making a full day excursion out of visiting Cerro Gordo.
+For visitors to the area, the main touristic draw is Cerro Gordo Beach Park.
+This is a favorite among locals, with families often making a full-day excursion out of visiting Cerro Gordo.

-Since Hurricane Maria, camping has been suspended at Cerro Gordo while they clear and fix the campsites and facilities.
+Since Hurricane María, camping has been suspended at Cerro Gordo while they clear and fix the campsites and facilities.